codions/laravel-mercadopago/README.md

-# Truly PHP 7.x and Laravel support!

-Added support for PHP 7.x and Laravel Framework.
+# Dependency conflicts solved

-_No more doctrine/common and doctrine/annotations issues!_
+**No more doctrine/common and doctrine/annotations issues when using Laravel Framework!**

 ## Why made a fork?